Tripoli, Libya: Law and government

 Tripoli and its surrounding suburbs all lie within the Tripoli sha'biyah (district).
 In accordance with Libya's former Jamahiriya political system, Tripoli comprises Local People's Congresses where, in theory, the city's population discuss different matters and elect their own people's committee; at present there are 29 Local People's Congresses.
 In reality, the former revolutionary committees severely limited the democratic process by closely supervising committee and congress elections at the branch and district levels of governments, Tripoli being no exception.

 Tripoli is sometimes referred to as "the de jure capital of Libya" because none of the country's ministries are actually located in the capital.
 Even the former National General People's Congress was held annually in the city of Sirte rather than in Tripoli.
-As part of a radical decentralization program undertaken by Gaddafi in September 1988, all General People's Committee secretariats (ministries), except those responsible for foreign liaison (foreign policy and international relations) and information, were moved outside Tripoli.
-According to diplomatic sources, the former Secretariat for Economy and Trade was moved to Benghazi; the Secretariat for Health to Kufra; and the remainder, excepting one, to Sirte, Muammar Gaddafi's birthplace.
+As part of a radical decentralization program undertaken by Muammar Gaddafi in September 1988, all General People's Committee secretariats (ministries), except those responsible for foreign liaison (foreign policy and international relations) and information, were moved outside Tripoli.
+According to diplomatic sources, the former Secretariat for Economy and Trade was moved to Benghazi; the Secretariat for Health to Kufra; and the remainder, excepting one, to Sirte, Gaddafi's birthplace.
 In early 1993 it was announced that the Secretariat for Foreign Liaison and International Co-operation was to be moved to Ra's Lanuf.
 In October 2011, Libya fell to The National Transitional Council (N.T.C.), which took full control, abolishing the Gaddafi-era system of national and local government.

+Within the context of human rights in Libya and the history of slavery in Libya, Tripoli has poor conditions for refugees and migrants, including issues of human trafficking, forced labor, and detention centers with patterns of torture and malnutrition.